-How to Register a Company in Nigeria: A Step by Step GuideAbbakin
+How to Register a Company in Nigeria: 5 Step GuideAbbakin

-You are looking for a detailed information on how to register a company in Nigeria?
-Well, new business owners and startup entrepreneurs also ask the different between business name registration and business incorporation.
+You are looking for detailed information on how to register a company in Nigeria right?
+New business owners and startup entrepreneurs are also asking the different between business name registration and company incorporation.

-The option to choose now depends on whether your business is going to be a non-profit making venture or profit oriented kind of business.
+Your ability to choose the best business options will also depends on whether your business is going to be a non-profit making venture or profit oriented kind of business.

 How to Register a Company in Nigeria with Corporate Affairs Commission

-The Nigerian Corporate Affairs Commission (CAC) is the regulatory body responsible for the formation, registration, control and overall monitoring of the affairs of companies in Nigeria.
+The Nigeria Corporate Affairs Commission (CAC) is the regulatory body responsible for the formation, registration, control and overall monitoring of the affairs of companies in Nigeria.

-The Nigerian Corporate Affairs Commission is established under Section1: (1) and (2) of the Companies and Allied Matters Act (CAMA 1990); a legal framework for the control of the activities of companies in Nigeria.
+The Commission is established under Section1: (1) and (2) of the Companies and Allied Matters Act (CAMA 1990); a legal framework for the control of the activities of companies in Nigeria.

 The Commission has its corporate headquarter at Abuja (the Federal Capital Territory), with branches in various state capitals in Nigeria such as: Lagos, Kano, Benin, Owerri, Jos, Enugu, etc.

 With regards to corporate matters (according to the CAC), only accredited legal practitioners, chartered accountants and chartered secretaries who are duly registered with the Corporate Affairs Commission are the professionals allowed to transact business with the commission.